agsb/minute/README.md

 The _minute keyboard_ must envolve and simplify Engram layout, for 20 keys in 16 mapped layouts.

-The good point ? it's a complete new aprouch.
+The good point ? it's a new overiew.

 Where is the keyboard mapped layouts ? https://github.com/agsb/minute/blob/main/Keymaps.md
 # License